BonnieMcLean/BonnieMcLean.github.io/news/_posts/capturingexpressivitychapter.md

+---
+layout: post
+title: ✨ New Preprint - A multi-methods toolkit for documentary research on ideophones
+description: >
   Just preprinted mine and Mark Dingemanse's chapter for the upcoming book, *Capturing Expressivity* by PUBLISHER.
+sitemap: false
+hide_last_modified: true
+---

 You can find (and cite) it below:

 !<--more-->